mysociety/citizenconnect/README.md

     ./bin/create_template_postgis-mac.sh

-The provided script should work for Debian based hosts, see https://docs.djangoproject.com/en/1.4/ref/contrib/gis/install/#spatialdb-template for other instructions.
+The provided scripts should work for Debian and OS X based hosts, see https://docs.djangoproject.com/en/1.4/ref/contrib/gis/install/#spatialdb-template for other instructions.

 ### Create a postgres user and database from the template
     sudo -u postgres psql